Fannon/midi-chords-and-scales-pack/README.md

 Don't get scammed by paying money for chord packs :)
 There are free and better alternatives out there and this project should add one more that fits my own needs.

-I explicitly did not want to add chord progressions because I believe that this is done better by understanding a bit of music theory (e.g. [Circle of Fifths](https://en.wikipedia.org/wiki/Circle_of_fifths)) or using music theory related tools.
-By being forced to explicitly construct chord progressions from individual chords, much more interesting things and happy accidents can happen.
+I explicitly did not want to add chord progressions because I believe that this is usually done better by understanding a bit of music theory (e.g. [Circle of Fifths](https://en.wikipedia.org/wiki/Circle_of_fifths)) or using music theory related tools.
+By being forced to explicitly construct chord progressions from individual chords, much more interesting things ("happy accidents") can happen.

 ## Attribution